chef-boneyard/opsworks-linux-demo-cookbook-django/docs/django_blog_post.md

 The Django App Server layer is an AWS OpsWorks layer that will provide a blueprint for instances that function as Django application servers.

+If you run into problems, check the [AWS OpsWorks Debugging and Troubleshooting Guide](http://docs.aws.amazon.com/opsworks/latest/userguide/troubleshoot.html).

 ### Creating the Django App Server layer

 **Note**: Make sure that you do not use the app name of **test** or **django** as these names will cause conflicts with Python or Django.